IBM/watson-nao-robot/README.md

 When the reader has completed this journey, they will understand how to:

-* establish the communication between IOT devices like robot and other cloud applications
+* Establish the communication between IOT devices like robot and other cloud applications
 * Develop a custom web user interface using Node-RED.
 * Create the Watson Conversation chat bot Application.
-* Do the statistical analysis on financial dataset.
+* Do the statistical analysis on financial dataset using Jupitor (python) Notebook on Data Sacience Experience.

 The intended audience for this journey are developers who want to develop a complete analytics solution on DSX with a custom web user interface.